apache/nuttx-apps/nshlib/README.txt

     foo=bar
     dog=poop

-  The export is command is not supported by NSH unless both CONFIG_NSH_VARS=y and CONFIG_DISABLE_ENVIRON is not set.
+  The export command is not supported by NSH unless both CONFIG_NSH_VARS=y and CONFIG_DISABLE_ENVIRON is not set.

 o free